 Carving knives and chef’s knives have different uses, so the techniques you use to cut with each type of knife will also vary.
 Let’s take a look at some basic tips for using carving and chef’s knives below.

+What is a carving knife used for?
 A carving knife is used almost entirely for carving meat into thin slices.
+A knife used for carving is designed to create clean, thin slices of meat.
 The exact ways you carve your meat will depend on the type of meat and your personal style.
 As a general rule of thumb, choose the direction you want to cut, place the blade at a slight angle against the meat, and begin sawing with a quick back and forth motion.

-Here are a couple tips on using a carving knife properly:
+Here are a couple tips on proper carving knife use:

 If you want, you can also use a carving knife to slice fruit and vegetables.
 To do this, hold the fruit or veggie firmly against a cutting board and slice cleanly through the flesh.
 Depending on the size and firmness of the fruit or veggie and the sharpness of your knife, you may be able to create each slice in a single stroke.